- What Is It

 When should you call a doctor for balanitis?
 Can it be cured?

-Contact your doctor for any redness, swelling and/or irritation of the penis and/or foreskin.
-Healthcare professionals can help you with treatment of both noncontagious and contagious causes of balanitis, and determining the cause of the infection.
-Persistent symptoms of balanitis should be evaluated by a health-care professional.
+Contact your doctor if you notice any redness, swelling, and/or irritation of the penis and/or foreskin.
+Health care professionals can help you with treatment of both noncontagious and contagious causes of balanitis, as well as assist in determining the cause of the infection.
+Persistent symptoms of balanitis should be evaluated by a health care professional.